Get the kit — A$297

 One critical point that software vendors rarely emphasise: operational software helps you run your services compliantly, but it does not provide the policy documents, procedures, and registers required for an NDIS certification audit.
 You need both.

-If you are preparing for SIL registration before the 1 July 2026 deadline, you need a complete set of audit-ready policy documents alongside your operational software.
-The NDISCompliant SIL Rescue Kit provides 65 documents mapped to every NDIS Practice Standard Core Module outcome — designed to complement whichever software platform you choose for daily operations.
+If you are preparing for SIL registration before the 1 July 2026 deadline, you need a complete set of audit-mapped policy documents alongside your operational software.
+The NDISCompliant Complete SIL Kit provides 109 documents mapped to every NDIS Practice Standard Core Module outcome — designed to complement whichever software platform you choose for daily operations.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.